 Some conveyancing solicitors in Lincoln carry out the conveyancing on a price per hour basis others work on a fixed fee.

 Your expert solicitor will work on a fixed fee basis, with no unexpected 'add-ons'.
 Your quote will set out exactly what the fees and disbursements will be when your sale or purchase goes through.

-If, for whatever reason, your sale or purchase does not go ahead, you are covered by our No Sale, No Fee guarantee.
+If, for whatever reason, your sale or purchase does not go ahead, you are covered by a No Sale, No Fee guarantee.

 Will I need property searches when buying a property in Lincoln?